quarkus-qe/quarkus-openshift-interop/README.md

 # Openshift CI

-This folder contains files, required for OpenShift CI.
+Folder `openshift-ci` in this repo contains files, required for OpenShift CI.
-It allows us to verify, that Quarkus works on new version of Openshift.
+It allows us to verify, that Quarkus works on a new version of Openshift.

 ## How it works

 The tests are run regularly (every Monday and the time of writing).
 Test execution is based on configs: [[1]](https://github.com/openshift/release),[[2]](https://github.com/openshift/release/pull/40279/files).

-During the run CI takes the Dockerfile from this folder, builds an image from it and runs tests from modules from `$PROJECTS` variable.
+During the run CI takes the Dockerfile from `openshift-ci` folder, builds an image from it and runs tests from [Quarkus TS](https://github.com/quarkus-qe/quarkus-test-suite) modules defined by `$PROJECTS` variable.

 Results are posted into [quarkus-qe](https://redhat-internal.slack.com/archives/C05CMLUAWTT) channel in Slack and new issue in [QQE Jira](https://issues.redhat.com/projects/QQE/summary) is created automatically for every failure.
 Job history can be accessed from the [Prow Dashboard](https://prow.ci.openshift.org/job-history/gs/origin-ci-test/logs/periodic-ci-quarkus-qe-quarkus-test-suite-main-quarkus-ocp4.14-lp-interop-quarkus-interop-aws) or via [dashboard](https://testgrid.k8s.io/redhat-openshift-lp-interop-release-4.14-informing#periodic-ci-quarkus-qe-quarkus-test-suite-main-quarkus-ocp4.14-lp-interop-quarkus-interop-aws&width=90).